iclr-blogposts/2025/_posts/2025-04-28-toddlers-vs-vismodels.md

 # Acknowledgments

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG project ``Abstract REpresentations in Neural Architectures (ARENA)''), as well as the projects ``The Adaptive Mind'' and ``The Third Wave of Artificial Intelligence'' funded by the Excellence Program of the Hessian Ministry of Higher Education, Science, Research and Art (HMWK).
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG project Abstract REpresentations in Neural Architectures (ARENA)), as well as the projects The Adaptive Mind and The Third Wave of Artificial Intelligence funded by the Excellence Program of the Hessian Ministry of Higher Education, Science, Research and Art (HMWK).
 JT was supported by the Johanna Quandt foundation.
 We gratefully acknowledge support from the Goethe-University (NHR Center NHR@SW) and Marburg University (MaRC3a)